kubedb/docs/docs/guides/elasticsearch/quickstart/quickstart.md

 This Secret contains:

-- `ADMIN_USERNAME` *username* for superuser used in search-guard configuration as an internal user.
+- `ADMIN_USERNAME` *username* for superuser used in x-pack configuration as an internal user.
 - `ADMIN_PASSWORD` *password* for the superuser.
 - `READALL_USERNAME` *username* for `readall` user with read-only permission only.
 - `READALL_PASSWORD` *password* for the `readall` user.
-- Followings are used as search-guard configuration
+- Followings are used as x-pack configuration
   - `sg_action_groups.yml`
   - `sg_config.yml`
   - `sg_internal_users.yml`
   - `sg_roles.yml`
   - `sg_roles_mapping.yml`

-To know more about search-guard configuration, please visit [here](/docs/guides/elasticsearch/search-guard/configuration.md).
+To know more about x-pack configuration, please visit [here](/docs/guides/elasticsearch/x-pack/configuration.md).

 #### Secret for certificates